Dave031387/TextTemplateProcessor/README.md

 ### Properties
 #### ***CurrentIndent***
 The ***CurrentIndent*** property is used to retrieve the current indent amount.
 This property is initialized to 0 (zero) when the class is instantiated.
-The ***CurrentIndent*** then gets updated as the indent control codes are processed in the text template file.
+The ***CurrentIndent*** then gets updated as the tab control codes are processed in the text template file.
 The value of this property will always be a positive number (or zero).
 See the example in the [*Text Lines*](#text-lines) section earlier in this document.

 #### ***CurrentSegment***